PhD in developmental psychology

 - Academic history: Complete the academic history section.
 Be sure to list all colleges and universities you've attended.
 Upload unofficial transcripts for each institution.

 - Test scores: Enter your TOEFL test scores, if necessary.
 We also must have an official copy of your scores on file.
 Send test scores to institution code 6874.
 GRE scores are not required for the PhD application.
 If submitted, they will not be considered.

 - Employment section: Leave this section blank.
 You'll be asked to upload a resume/CV later in the application.

 - Recommendations: Enter name and contact information for your recommenders.
 They will be notified by the system with instructions for submitting their materials online.
 The recommendation includes a standard recommendation form and a personal letter.
 Don't forget to provide your recommenders with our letter of recommendation prompts.

 - Submit your application: Complete the signature and review sections.
 Pay the application fee: $75 ($95 for international applicants).
 Must be paid online with a credit card.

 After you submit your application, you’ll receive an email confirmation.
 Application review begins directly after the deadline and continues through mid-January.
-An admissions committee made up of faculty from the Institute of Child Development will review your application and pass along their recommendations to the entire faculty for a final decision.
-Students who are offered admission will be sent an invitation in January to our Prospective Student Weekend, which takes place the last full weekend in February.
+An admissions committee made up of faculty from ICD will review your application and pass along their recommendations to the entire faculty for a final decision.
+Students who are offered admission will receive an invitation to our Prospective Student Weekend, which takes place the last full weekend in February.